NcStudios/NcEngine/docs/Overview.md

 ## Scenes
 ---------
 Scenes manage initialization of the game world.
-Scenes should derive from the abstract base scene::Scene and overload two functions:
+Scenes should derive from the abstract base Scene and overload two functions:

 ```cpp
 /** Scene.h */